Joshfairhead/Obsidian/Omnicient/Monad Seeds/Logic.md

 	- Dry/moist
 	- Rough/smooth
 	- Verse/prose
-- **Some distinctions commit fallicies** as they are not the negative of eachother.
-	- Big is not the negative of small.
+- **Some distinctions commit fallicies** as they are not the true negatives of eachother.
+The negative of big is not small; its not-big.
+Big and small require mediation through some reference.
+Hot is the posession of more heat than a median.
+Cold is the posession of less heat than a median.
+	- Large/Small
+	- Light/Dark
+	- Hot/Cold
+	- Heavy/Light